 'Whoever saves one (life) - it is as if he had saved all of humanity'.
 [The Noble Qur'an, 5:32]

 SubhanAllah, we definitely cannot miss out on the amazing benefits of this good deed!
-Here are just three ways you can ensure you gain the incredible rewards of feeding others:
+This Ramadan, here are just three ways you can gain the incredible rewards of feeding others:

 - Plant an olive tree if you want to give a Sadaqah Jariyah! £15 will provide food for generations and you can even gift it on behalf of a loved one.